 I am republishing this based on a brief, but interesting article I read about Cairo, with info and links inserted below . . .

 The ancient Persian Empire usually doesn’t get the credit it deserves.
 I reflected on this as my son read the graphic novel 300.
 I give the book credit for its entertainment value and reasonable historical accuracy.
 But at one point the story declares that in fighting Persia, the Spartans fought to preserve freedom and the light of truth and reason.
-This strikes me as an almost dangerous absurdity, considering that the Spartans enslaved a native population and practiced infanticide.
-The Persians built their extensive empire largely on the back of tolerance (note the praise for Cyrus the Great in Isaiah), pioneered some legal improvements, and often paid even their lowliest workers.
+This strikes me as an almost dangerous absurdity, considering that the Spartans enslaved a native population and practiced infanticide, among other horrors.
+The Persians built their extensive empire largely on the back of tolerance (note the praise for Cyrus the Great from the prophet Isaiah), pioneered some legal improvements, and often paid even their lowliest workers.
 One can root for the Greeks against the Persians, as I do, but not quite for the reasons given in 300.

 The Persians also are interesting case study in the building of cities.
 As a people they originated in the mountainous Iranian plateau, but as their empire spread, Persian natives found themselves far afield from their native climate.
 How could they hold their rapidly expanding empire together?
 I already mentioned the legal and philosophical approach, but they matched this by having three distinct capital cities scattered in different parts of their empire.